dbudzik/project9_SHM/manuscript.md

 We noticed that the problem was the precision and recall are very low even though accuracy is high.
 This was caused by the damaged data being too sparse, only 3.5% of our data represents the damaged condition.
 The solution was too add copies of the damaged data into the training set.

 ## 4.10 Take Two:
 In take two we ran logistic regression and artifical nueral networks again to see if it yeilded better results with addiiton of new copies of damaged data.
 Logistic Regression returned good accuracy ~83%, much better precision ~60%, and Fantastic recall ~99%.
-Artifical Neural Network returned slighly better data with a fantastic accuracy ~98%, fantastic precision ~91%, and fantastic recall ~99%.
+Artifical Neural Network returned slighly better data with a fantastic accuracy ~98%, fantastic precision ~91%, and fantastic recall ~99%. the results are shown in figure 4.6 and 4.7.

 <img src="images/Screen Shot 2020-12-05 at 6.58.35 PM.png" alt="Test" width="600"/>
 </p>